wei1710/System_Integration/12a_Webhook_System/README.md

 1. A receiving system runs a server configured to accept incoming webhooks.
 2. The receiving system registers its unique URL and selects the event types they wish to receive via this System's API.
-3. When a relevant Event occurs within this System, an HTTP POST request containing the event data is automatically sent to the subscribed URLs.

 ## Available Event Types